M-TH: 8:30 a.m.-4:30 p.m.

 - This validation process will check for common problems that will prevent you from registering when enrollment begins, including time conflicts, repeat issues, requisite issues, and unit limits.

-- Please visit our HUB Support Website (PDF) for additional instructions on validating courses in your Shopping Cart.
+- Please see the Register for Classes training guide for additional instructions on validating courses in your Shopping Cart.

 - Please also note that validating courses in your shopping cart does not guarantee enrollment into any course.